vanilla-masker/vanilla-masker/README.md

 [![Build Status](https://travis-ci.org/BankFacil/vanilla-masker.svg)](https://travis-ci.org/BankFacil/vanilla-masker)
 [![Code Climate](https://codeclimate.com/github/BankFacil/vanilla-masker.png)](https://codeclimate.com/github/BankFacil/vanilla-masker)

-A JavaScript input mask
+It's a pure JavaScript input mask.
 Now you can use a simple and pure javascript lib to mask html elements.
 Fuck jQuery, Zepto and any others javascript frameworks!

 Let's live now in a lightweight client-side world using VanillaMasker.
 This is a cross-browser and cross-device lib for desktop and responsible sites.